mIRC-Scripters/mirckb/docs/source/commands/load.rst

       load -rs baz.mrc
     }

-Loads script file into the 2nd position of the 'view' menu in Alt+R editor.
+Loads script file into the 2nd position of the 'view' menu in :kbd:`Alt+R` editor.
 If it's already loaded, moves the file to that position.
 If contains ON LOAD or ON START event handler, this triggers the Initialization Warning and/or performs the event handler.

 .. code:: text

     load -rs2 foobar.mrc

-Loads aliases file into the 1st position of the 'view' menu in Alt+D editor.
+Loads aliases file into the 1st position of the 'view' menu in :kbd:`Alt+D` editor.
 If it's already loaded, moves the file to that position.

 .. code:: text